getodk/docs/docs/central-api-accounts-and-users.rst

 Roles
 -----------------------------------------------------------------------------------------------------------------------

-*(introduced: version 0.5)*\
+.. raw:: html

-The Roles API lists and describes each known Role within the system.
-Right now, Roles may not be created or customized via the API, but this will likely change in the future.

-Each Role contains information about the verbs it allows its assignees to perform.
-Some Roles have a system name associated with them; the Roles may always be referenced by this system name in request URLs, and system Roles are always read-only.
+  <p><em>(introduced: version 0.5)</em></p><p>The Roles API lists and describes each known Role within the system.
+Right now, Roles may not be created or customized via the API, but this will likely change in the future.</p><p>Each Role contains information about the verbs it allows its assignees to perform.
+Some Roles have a system name associated with them; the Roles may always be referenced by this system name in request URLs, and system Roles are always read-only.</p>

 Listing all Roles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/roles**

+.. raw:: html

-Currently, there are no paging or filtering options, so listing ``Role``\ s will get you every Role in the system, every time.
-There are no authorization restrictions upon this endpoint: anybody is allowed to list all Role information at any time.
+  <p>Currently, there are no paging or filtering options, so listing <code>Role</code>s will get you every Role in the system, every time.
+There are no authorization restrictions upon this endpoint: anybody is allowed to list all Role information at any time.</p>

 .. dropdown:: Request